Research Training & Career Development Opportunities by Grant Mechanism

 For information on all training programs at the National Institutes of Health (NIH) please visit the NIH Research Training and Career Development Programs page .
 For information on understanding the NIH and finding the right fit for your research, please refer to the NIH’s Office of Extramural Research (OER) Grants Basics page.

-Not all NIH Institutes and Centers (ICs) participate in all programs so we encourage you to read through the program descriptions and funding opportunity announcements (FOAs) before contacting program staff.
+Not all NIH Institutes and Centers (ICs) participate in all programs so we encourage you to read through the program descriptions and Notice of Funding Opportunities (NOFOs) before contacting program staff.

-All Fellowship Funding Opportunity Announcements (FOA) are designed specifically for candidates proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary study to a clinical trial, but does allow candidates to propose research experience in a clinical trial led by a sponsor or co-sponsor.
+All Fellowship Notice of Funding Opportunities (NOFOs) are designed specifically for candidates proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary study to a clinical trial, but does allow candidates to propose research experience in a clinical trial led by a sponsor or co-sponsor.

 Resources: NIH Clinical Trial Policy